CharlieMc0/universal-token-launcher/backend-python/README.md

 The user tokens endpoint (`GET /api/users/{address}`) allows retrieving all tokens owned by a specific wallet address:

 - **Path Parameter**: `address` - The wallet address to lookup
-- **Response**: Includes tokens deployed through this application that the user holds
+- **Response**: Includes tokens deployed through this application that the user holds, as well as tokens where the user is the deployer (even if they have no balance)
 - **Example**: `/api/users/0x4f1684a28e33f42cdf50ab96e29a709e17249e63`

 Example response structure: